charliebudd/temp/README.md

 ![Example segmentation](./example.png)

 I've chosen to train a simple adapter to evaluate DinoV3 in surgery.
-Despite the simple adpater the model performs commendably acheiving mIoU's of around 0.68 after training for just a single epoch.
+Despite the simple adpatation the model performs reasonably well acheiving mIoU of 0.687 on the test split after training for just a single epoch.
 Here's a break down of the approach...
 - Data is split 80/20 into training and validation splits.
 - ViT attention blocks are trained with LoRA to prevent overfitting.